SmileAPI/smile-openapi/docs/english/api-reference/tags/tag-archives.md

 Documents and files that are automatically retrieved from verifiable sources such as payroll systems will be found under the [Documents endpoint](/reference/documents).
 The data retrieved from the document will be found under the respective data type, such as [Employments](/reference/employments) or [Incomes](/reference/incomes).

+> 🚧 Warning
+>
+> Archives in Sandbox Mode return only specific payslips.
+To test Archives while in Sandbox Mode, you may download the sample payslips within the Developer Portal and upload it through the Wink Widget or through the API.
+Other files uploaded during Sandbox mode will return errors.

 ## The Archive object

 | Attribute  | Type   | Description  |